jcdevguru/quick-js-compare/README.md

     * `"reference"`: match only when identical as references, i.e., when compared arrays are references to the same object in memory
     * `"strict"`*: match when objects have same type and matching values in same positions
     * `"valueOrder"`: match when compared arrays have matching values in the same order
-    * `"valueOnly"`: match when compared arrays have matching values, regardless of their order
+    * `"valuesOnly"`: match when compared arrays have matching values, regardless of their order
     * `"sizeOnly"`: match when compared arrays have matching number of elements, regardless of their contents
     * `"typeOnly"`: match when identical in type only, without comparing values
     * `"alwaysSame"`: compared arrays always match, regardless of value, type, or size